Write the best annual performance review

 1. Use last year’s annual review and this year’s goals

 Annual performance reviews are measurements and measurements need at least two data points.
 For projects and responsibilities that have lasted more than one year, use last year’s annual performance review to show how far you’ve come with the project has come or how well you did.

 Address each item included in this year’s annual goals.
 If your goals changed mid-year, share how far you got with your original and new goals.
 If there was a mid-year change, it’s likely your boss is currently focused on your current goals.
 You should still get recognition for what you did.
 At least, mention that your goals changed mid-year and your success with those goals should be included when determining your annual performance review results.

-For help writing the best annual performance review, borrow some of the best language I’ve ever used by clicking here.
+For help writing the best annual performance review, simply download some of the best languages I’ve ever used by clicking here.

 2. Be specific and detailed

 Especially if you report to a senior manager or higher, be specific and detailed.
 Your boss will be frustrated if you submit War & Peace.
 They don’t have time for that.
 Likewise, your boss can read through your bullshit.
 Don’t get carried away with colorful commentary and fancy pros.

 Go Dragnet, and give “just the facts.”

 You’re an expense to your firm, no matter how big or small you are, or it is.
 You’re taking up space and costing money.
 That’s fine if you’re providing enough value.
 Your company needs a clear return on investing (ROI) in you.
 Therefore, state quantifiable examples of the value you provide your team, your boss, your department and the business.